braze-inc/braze-docs/.github/ISSUE_TEMPLATE/report_an_issue.md

 ---

-> This template is for submitting **documentation related issues** such as broken links, missing images, website outages, and more.
-To request a docs feature instead, see [Request a feature](https://github.com/braze-inc/braze-docs/issues/new?assignees=&labels=enhancement&projects=&template=request_a_feature.md&title=).
+> This template is for submitting tool-related issues such as rake errors, incorrect CSS styling, broken Liquid tags, etc. To request a docs feature instead, see [Request a feature](https://github.com/braze-inc/braze-docs/issues/new?assignees=&labels=enhancement&projects=&template=request_a_feature.md&title=).

 ### Issue description
 <!-- A clear and concise description of the issue. -->